Haere Mai

 Year 9 Friendship Camp

-The Year 9 outdoor education camp is a four-day residential programme, with a major focus on the orientation of our new students.
-Within the camp, students are placed in smaller activity groups formed across form classes.
+The Year 9 outdoor education camp is a four-day residential programme with a major focus on the orientation of our new students.
+Students are placed in smaller activity groups formed across form classes within the camp.
 This ensures that the cohort is mixed and has the opportunity to develop relationships throughout the year level.
-Some of the fun activities include kayaking, mountain biking, archery, rock climbing, waka ama, orienteering, bushcraft, camp craft and tramping.
+Some fun activities include kayaking, mountain biking, archery, rock climbing, waka ama, orienteering, bushcraft, camp craft and tramping.

 Extra-Curricular Sports